-Scatter my Ashes reached No. 1 on Amazon's Classical Hot New Releases and was featured in iTunes Classical New and Noteworthy.
+Scatter my Ashes reached No. 1 on Amazon's Classical Hot New Releases, No. 8 on Billboard's Classical and was featured in iTunes Classical New and Noteworthy.

 Scatter my Ashes was chosen as an Album of the Month in the October 2014 issue of - textura

 Scatter my Ashes was selected as a top pick for the I CARE IF YOU LISTEN Summer 2014 Mixtape - I CARE IF YOU LISTEN